linrunner/tlp-doc/settings/bc-vendors.rst

        | 100 - hardware default
    * - **Specifics**
      - | Some ASUS laptops silently ignore stop threshold values other than 40, 60 or 80.
-         Please check if your configuration works as expected.
+         Please check if your configuration works as expected
+       | When resuming from suspend TLP restores the threshold
        | When powering on, ASUS laptops reset the charge thresholds.
 TLP
          restores them on boot, but due to the hardware's behaviour, there is a short time window where the thresholds do not take effect.
+   * - **See also**
+     - | :ref:`faq-asus-threshold-not-set-on-boot`

 .. rubric:: Sample configuration